About Your Account

 Late Materials

-All Library materials must be returned on or before their due date to avoid fines.
+All materials must be returned on or before their due date to avoid fines.

-• Once a final overdue notice is mailed, patrons have two weeks to return the materials.
-After that the items are no longer considered to be a part of the library’s collection (because they are no longer useful to the library or have been replaced) and payment for the items is required in order to reinstate a borrower’s library privileges.
+- Once a final overdue notice is mailed, patrons have two weeks to return the materials.
+After that, items are no longer considered part of the library’s collection and full payment is required to reinstate borrowing privileges.
 Borrowers with excessive fines may be referred to a collection agency.

 Lost or Damaged Materials

-• Current replacement cost will be charged for any non-returned materials.
+- Current replacement cost charged for non-returned items

-• Additional charges may be involved with Interlibrary Loan materials.
+- Additional charges may apply for Interlibrary Loan items

 Tips to Avoid Fines

-• Remember to renew your items in person, by phone, or online.
+- Renew items in person, by phone, or online

 Additional Information